noir-lang/noir/docs/docs/dev_docs/wallets/architecture.md

 Additionally, a wallet must be able to handle one or more [account contract implementations](../../concepts/foundation/accounts/main.md#account-contracts-and-wallets).
 When a user creates a new account, the account is represented on-chain by an account contract.
 The wallet is responsible for deploying and interacting with this contract.
 A wallet may support multiple flavours of accounts, such as an account that uses ECDSA signatures, or one that relies on WebAuthn, or one that requires multi-factor authentication.
 For a user, the choice of what account implementation to use is then determined by the wallet they interact with.

 In code, this translates to a wallet implementing an **Entrypoint** interface that defines [how to create an _execution request_ out of an array of _function calls_](./main.md#transaction-lifecycle) for the specific implementation of an account contract.
-Think of the entrypoint interface as the Javascript counterpart of an account contract, or the piece of code that knows how to format and authenticate a transaction based on the rules defined in Noir by the user's account.
+Think of the entrypoint interface as the Javascript counterpart of an account contract, or the piece of code that knows how to format and authenticate a transaction based on the rules defined in Aztec.nr by the user's account.

 ## Entrypoint interface